 - Access to a private remembrance room for loved ones

 - Regular contact from the Co-op with the representative arranging the funeral

 - Funeral plan monthly payments can be spread over 6 to 12 months or 2 to 25 years

-- The cost of the plan can be paid in full on inception
+- You can pay the cost of the plan in full on inception

-- The plan must be paid in full before the individual’s 80th birthday
+- You must pay for the plan in full before your 80th birthday

-- Advice and guidance on additional products/services not covered under the funeral plan, such as flowers, newspaper notices, etc
+- Advice and guidance on additional products/services not covered under the funeral plan, such as flowers and newspaper notices.

-As we will cover in a moment, the various plans provide different services and guarantees, but the above options and services create the core of the Co-op funeral plan offering.
+As we will cover shortly, the various plans provide different services and guarantees.
+Still, the above options and services create the core of the Co-op funeral plan offering.